kiro6/AES-encryption-decryption-tool/README.md

 # AES-tool
 ### AES encryption and decryption tool for text , pdf , photos
+#### note you can add any type of data by changing the extesntion of the file
 ### key size (256 , 192 , 128)
 ### mode ECP

 ## text encryption :